 Children are normally admitted in September, November or January.
 If places become available at other times then they will be offered to the next person in order on the list.

 A place will normally be offered for three mornings a week, although we will consider a child attending just two mornings if parents prefer.
-The older children have the option of also taking Lunch Club and one or two afternoons and from September 2016 we are also offering this option to the younger children as well.
+The older children have the option of also taking Lunch Club and one or two afternoons.
 We are sometimes able to offer a third afternoon, depending on numbers and the availability of the premises, but this changes on a termly basis, so please check.